yqbk/Passengers-list/README.md

+# My solution

+1. I fulfilled all the task requirements.
+2. The basic functionality is working.
+3. I use random mocked avatars as Josep advised.
+4. I tried to keep structure of a bigger project.
+5. You can add pre-defined travellers or create a new one.

 # React Native technical test

 The object of this test is to create a passengers list for a flights provider company. the user will be able to add all the passengers that are going to travel together.